electrode-io/electrode/packages/electrode-react-webapp/DESIGN.md

 - A simple token base template rendering

-- The HTML output to be a stream and allow any token to trigger a flush at any time.
+- The document output to be a stream and allow any token to trigger a flush at any time.

 - Allow tokens to be async so it can call services etc to produce the data.